iteam1/.github/profile/README.md

      $$ | \$$$$  \$$$$$$$\\$$$$$$$ $$ | $$ | $$ $$$$$$\
      \__|  \____/ \_______|\_______\__| \__| \__\______|

-Are you love coding have some idea?
+Are you love coding and have some idea?
 Do you want to join with the other developers and getting stronger?

 *iteam1 is wellcome the TRUELY passionners.